bartofzo/SuperGrid2D/README.md

-# ContactGrid
+# Supergrid2D

 A C# 2D Spatial Indexing library that utilizes a fixed grid to optimize spatial queries.
 Written with Unity in mind (uses Vector2 and some Mathf functions).
 But is easily ported to support other environments as well.

 ## Usage

-ContactGrid can be used to find out which objects making 'contact' with a certain shape.
+Supergrid can be used to find out which objects making 'contact' with a certain shape.
 This is useful for determining if shapes intersect, or if for example objects are on screen.
 The grid can also be used to quickly find the closest object to a given point.
 Although when the grid is very large and there are very little objects placed in the grid, this can be costly.

-Copy the ContactGrid folder into your project.
+Copy the Supergrid2D folder into your project.

 ```
-var grid = new StaticGrid<SomeObjectType>(topLeft, width, height, cellSize);
+var grid = new StaticGrid2D<SomeObjectType>(topLeft, width, height, cellSize);

 grid.Add(someObject, new Point(x, y));
 grid.Add(someObject, new Circle(x, y, r));